Moonshine.jl: a Julia package for genome-scale model-based ancestral recombination graph inference: Appendix

 Computing the number of mutations by batches of 8 markers naturally leads to optimizations of the graph traversal procedure.
 The main one is based on the observation that, assuming no back mutation, a given marker cannot have the derived allele for a haplotype if one of its descendants has the wild allele.
 This is the biological version of 0 being the absorbing element of $\otimes$.
 By performing traversal in a bottom-up fashion starting at the leaves, we allow for early termination when encountering a vertex associated with a chunk of zeros.
 The probability of early termination increases as the size of the chunk of markers decreases, further justifying our decision to work with byte-sized chunks.
-Besides, bottom-up traversal is slightly more efficient than top-down traversal because the validity check associated with returning the parents of a vertex is cheaper than that for getting its children.
-In our implementation, the former involves only dereferencing a pointer and checking that the referenced value is not 0.
-Furthermore, this check only needs to be performed for coalescence vertices.
-The latter check requires a single dereference operation as well, but is followed by an arithmetic comparison with a variable and must be performed for every vertex.
-Performance gains are negligible for small samples, but accumulate as ancestries grow.
 The complete MMN procedure is given in \cref{alg:mmn}.
 Storing traversed edges and associated chunks before applying \cref{alg:mmn-edge} (line \ref{line:mmn-store}) is wasteful but necessary to exploit SIMD parallelism.
 Line \ref{line:mmn-ctz} assumes that markers are encoded right-to-left within chunks (e.g., the sequence 111000 is stored as \code{000111}).
-On modern architectures, \code{trailing\_zeros} essentially corresponds to the \code{TZCNT} or \code{BSF} instruction and is consequently very fast. \code{idxtopos} (line \ref{line:mmn-idxtopos}) is the function that computes the position of a marker from its index; see \cref{markers-positions} for details.
+On modern architectures, \code{trailing\_zeros} essentially correspond to a single processor instruction on modern hardware and is consequently very fast. \code{idx\_to\_pos} (line \ref{line:mmn-idxtopos}) is the function that computes the position of a marker from its index; see \cref{markers-positions} for details.
 The chunk size of 1 byte (8 bits), assumed throughout \cref{alg:mmn}, is a compile-time constant for performance reasons.
 Although we believe it to be the best choice in most circumstances, it can easily be configured via Julia's preferences mechanism.